TheLazySquid/BetterDiscordPlugins/plugins/GifCaptioner/README.md

 ## Quality

 The quality of captioned gifs will sometimes be a bit lower than the original.
-This is because tenor does not acutally use gifs, but rather looped MP4s.
+This is because tenor does not actually use gifs, but rather looped MP4s.
 Converting to a gif will often result in a loss of quality.